DEIM-Management-System/Manual/forPresenter_en.md

 	* **2nd half：Q & A in oVice**: The remaining time of the session

 ## Procedures of an oral presentation
-1. **By 10 minutes befor the starting time**, the meeting room for each session becomes ready to enter.
+1. **By 10 minutes before the starting time**, the meeting room for each session becomes ready to enter.
-2. Access to [DEIM 2022 program](https://cms.dbsj.org/deim2022/program/) until 10 minutes befor the starting time, click "発表会場" button  to enter the [Webex](https://mediafiles.webex.com/ja/downloads.html) meeting room for your presentation.
+2. Access to [DEIM 2022 program](https://cms.dbsj.org/deim2022/program/) until 10 minutes before the starting time, click "発表会場" button  to enter the [Webex](https://mediafiles.webex.com/ja/downloads.html) meeting room for your presentation.
     * When you firstly use Webex, the input of your name is required.
-Input your name as **"A21-1:full name_affiliation"** to show that you are a presenter.
+Input your name as **"A21-1:name_affiliation"** to show that you are a presenter.
     * To change the name after once inputted it, you need to sign-out from Webex.
-    * Reccomend to have a practice before the real presentation.
+    * o	It’s a good idea to have a practice before the real presentation.
     	* The Webex meeting rooms for practice are available during 9:00am - 5:00pm on Feb.
 24th and 25th.
 You can find "口頭発表練習" sessions (X1, Y1, X2, Y2) on [DEIM 2022 program](https://cms.dbsj.org/deim2022/program/).
 Click the "会場" button to enter.
     * When we have some technical issues of the Webex meeting room, we show an emergency announcement at the top of [DEIM portal](https://cms.dbsj.org/deim2022/program/).
 There is a chance that we use a backup meeting room when the original meeting room has a trouble.
 In that case, the URL of the meeting room can be changed.
     * **If you have any difficulty to have your presentation on the day (before entering the Webex meeting room), please email to "deim2022-inquiry@googlegroups.com"．**
 3. Wait with your presentation material (e.g., PPT slides) opened.
-4. **By 5 minutes befor the starting time**, the session chair of the session enters into the meeting room, and check whether all the presenters are there or not.
+4. **By 5 minutes before the starting time**, the session chair of the session enters into the meeting room, and check whether all the presenters are there or not.
 5. The chair starts the session on the staring time.
     * During waiting, please turn off your microphone and video.
 6. When your turn comes, you start your presentation by following the three steps below.
      1. Unmute the microphone
      2. Turn on the video
-     3. Using the "Share Content" butto, share your entire screen or the window of your presentation material.
+     3. Using the "Share Content" button, share your entire screen or the window of your presentation material.
 7. You make your presentation
     * **Time for each presentation: 15 minutes**
     * Bells inform you the progress of your time: one bell: 12 minutes, two bells: 15 minutes